Academic Technologies (AT) provides numerous services to the GW community, enriching the academic experience for students, faculty, and staff.

 Our Audiovisual Design and Engineering team provides award-winning learning space solutions to complex technological and pedagogical challenges.
 By considering the audiovisual and IT equipment specifications, classroom capacities, sightlines, acoustics, ADA compliance, and other physical space requirements, AT ensures that the design of each classroom supports a variety of teaching styles and learning environments.

-Solutions Center (Help Desk)
+Solutions Center (Service Desk)

 Our Solutions Center is our primary point of contact for those seeking technology assistance with AT-provided services and supported learning spaces.
 The Solutions Center provides information, remote support, and operational coordination for services.